Review of Nutro Premium Loaf Canned Dog Food

-Judging by its ingredients alone, Nutro Premium Loaf dog food looks like an above-average wet product.
+Based on its ingredients alone, Nutro Premium Loaf Dog Food looks like an above-average wet product.

-Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a notable amount of meat.

-Nutro Premium Loaf is a meat-based canned dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Premium Loaf is a grain-free canned dog food using a notable amount of named meats as its primary source of animal protein, thus earning the brand 4.5 stars.

 Nutro Dog Food

 The following automated list (if present) includes all dog food recalls since 2009 related to Nutro.

 You can view a complete list of all dog food recalls since 2009 here.